Releasing and Publicizing

 While it’s certainly possible to have general discussion on an issue tracker, many teams find it helpful to keep those things separated.
 There are a number of options at your disposal for these kinds of discussions, including:

-- if your project has G Suite enabled for your domain, use a Google Group within that domain
+- if your project has Google Workspace (nee GSuite) enabled for your domain, use a Google Group within that domain

 - a public Google Group